team-gsam/Medical-Insurance-predictor/README.md

    - **Contact Us:** Send feedback or support requests.
    - **Admin Update:** Admin panel to manage data.
 4. **Output:**
-   - Predictions and logs are saved to `outputs.txt`.
+   - Predictions and logs are saved to `outputs`.

 ---